antrea-io/antrea/docs/issue-management.md

 A `kind/api-change` label categorizes an issue or PR as related to adding, removing, or otherwise changing an API.

-All API changes must be reviewed by MAINTAINERS in addition to the standard code review and approval workflow.
+All API changes must be reviewed by maintainers in addition to the standard code review and approval workflow.

 To create an API change issue or PR: